Dental Fillings in Winnipeg

 They will improve your oral hygiene by preventing tooth decay.
 When a dental filling is applied, you won’t have to worry about a cavity that requires a root canal.
 A tooth that’s cracked can be protected by a filling; it will bind the pieces together and prevent it from breaking further.
 Composite fillings are subtle and blend with your surrounding teeth, so they’ll fill cavities without looking obvious.
 Even though metal fillings are more noticeable, some appreciate their flashy look.

 How do I take care of a filling?

-When cavities are caught early and are not too deep, we can fully repair them with no freezing.
+When cavities are caught early and are not too deep, dentist in Winnipeg can fully repair them with no freezing.
 You read that right: filling cavities without freezing!
 This can be done with dental microabrasion or air abrasion.
-This technique uses high-pressure particles to remove the decayed part of the tooth, leaving a fresh surface we can repair with a dental filling.
-Our patients love leaving the dentist after a filling without numbness in their lip or cheek!
+This technique uses high-pressure particles to remove the decayed part of the tooth, leaving a fresh surface Winnipeg dentist can repair with a dental filling.
+Our patients love Winnipeg dentist services after a filling without numbness in their lip or cheek!

 Catching a cavity early enough to treat in this manner is a good reason to make sure you’re having regular check-ups and practicing excellent oral hygiene.